electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 # Mac App Store Submission Guide

-Since v0.34.0, Electron allows submitting packaged apps to Mac App Store (MAS), this guide provides information on how to submit your app, and the limitations of the MAS build.
+Since v0.34.0, Electron allows submitting packaged apps to the Mac App Store (MAS).
+This guide provides information on: how to submit your app & the limitations of the MAS build.

-## How to submit your app
+## How to Submit Your App

-Following steps introduces a simple way to submit your app to Mac App Store, but it doesn't make sure your app gets approved by Apple, you still have to read apple's [Submitting Your App][submitting-your-app] guide on how to meet Mac App Store's requirements.
+The following steps introduce a simple way to submit your app to Mac App Store.
+However, these steps do not ensure sure your app will be approved by Apple; you still need to read Apple's [Submitting Your App][submitting-your-app] guide on how to meet the Mac App Store requirements.

-### Get certificate
+### Get Certificate

-To submit your app to Mac App Store, you have to get a certificate from Apple first, you can follow [existing guides][nwjs-guide] on web.
+To submit your app to the Mac App Store, you first must get a certificate from Apple.
+You can follow these [existing guides][nwjs-guide] on web.

-### Sign your app
+### Sign Your App

-After getting the certificate, you can package your app by following [Application Distribution](application-distribution.md), and then sign your app.
+After getting the certificate from Apple, you can package your app by following [Application Distribution](application-distribution.md), and then proceed to signing your app.
-The step is basically the same with other programs, the key is to sign every dependency of Electron one by one.
+This step is basically the same with other programs, but the key is to sign every dependency of Electron one by one.

-First you need to prepare two entitlements files.
+First, you need to prepare two entitlements files.

 `child.plist`: